dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 ![](../figs/2017-02-02-twitch-analysis_files/figure-markdown_github/mature-channels-1.png)

-For most categories, there's no significant difference between non-mature and mature channel viewership (except animals, where non-mature beats out mature by a good amount -- seeing the cute puppies fills you with determination).
-Again, we're a bit limited in our interpretation of these results: we can't control for established vs hobbyist channels, confounding between being featured and being a mature channel, and quite a bit more.
+For most categories, there's no significant difference between non-mature and mature channel viewership (except animals, where non-mature beats out mature by a good amount \-\- seeing the cute puppies [fills you with determination](http://66.media.tumblr.com/162da96ed31cb0b2aa88509915ab6f2f/tumblr_nw665yl5WR1sryabyo1_400.gif)).

-It's important to note that the above two plots use median -- not mean -- viewership as the measure of effect.
-The results look drastically different if we use the mean, but that's largely because the distribution has many outliers that pull up the mean viewership by *a lot*.
-Despite the many one-digit instances, the numerous outliers drive them way up.
-Hence, we use the median as opposed to mean.

 The end
 =======

 What an interesting data set!
-It's regrettable that we don't have more atomic information -- or, rather, that we have to save the more atomic data set for later -- but we can already start seeing interesting trends in Twitch audience dynamics.
+It's regrettable that we don't have more atomic information \-\- or, rather, that we have to save the more atomic data set for later \-\- but we can already start seeing interesting trends in Twitch audience dynamics.

-The next steps for analyzing Bretagne Telecom's data sets would be to look at unfiltered, un-aggregated session data to look for patterns over time -- how being featured effects channel viewership and subscriptions, how language transaction manifests between international streamers and audiences, and more!
+The next steps for analyzing Bretagne Telecom's data sets would be to look at unfiltered, un-aggregated session data to look for patterns over time \-\- how being featured effects channel viewership and subscriptions, how language transaction manifests between international streamers and audiences, and more!
 Really excited to follow-up on this data set.

 > Feel free to check out any code, data, and notebooks for this analysis on the [Exploratorium](https://github.com/dataframing/exploratorium/tree/master/twitch/) repository!
 Everything's open, but get in touch if you have any questions!